firozkhan18/technologies-notes/core-java-basics-1-1.md

 6. **Creation**: Strings can be created from various sources, including char arrays and other strings.
 7. **Overridden Methods**: The `equals()` and `hashcode()` methods are overridden for proper comparison.

-Here's the markdown content for the "Problem with String in Java" section:

 ### Problem with String in Java
 One of the biggest strengths of Java's `String` class is its immutability, but this can also be a significant problem if not used correctly.
 Often, we create a `String` and then perform numerous operations on it, such as converting it to uppercase, lowercase, extracting substrings, or concatenating it with other strings.
 Since `String` is an immutable class, every operation creates a new `String`, discarding the older one.
 This leads to the creation of many temporary objects in the heap, resulting in increased memory usage and potential performance issues.